 How much brisket per person?

-When you are buying a brisket, always try to plan for about half a pound of meat per person.
-So, if you are cooking for a family of 4, you will want about 2 pounds of brisket.
+When buying a brisket, plan to allocate about half a pound of meat per person.
+So, if you’re cooking for a family of four, you’ll want about 2 pounds of brisket.

 More Ways to Cook a Brisket

-Here are some more of my favorite brisket recipes.
+Here are some additional favorites from my brisket recipes.
 You can make it in the Instant Pot pressure cooker too.
 Check out these ideas:

 Favorite Beef Recipes